-Today we are going to discuss alcohol markers and what the best alcohol marker sets are to invest in.
-Since Copic came out with their alcohol markers years ago, there are now even more companies that offer their versions of alcohol markers so there are lots to choose from.
+Since Copic came out with their alcohol markers years ago, there are now many more companies that offer their versions of alcohol markers, so there are lots to choose from.
 We are going to give you expert knowledge based on our years of working with alcohol markers so that you get the perfect set that's right for you.

 YOU GET WHAT YOU PAY FOR WHEN IT COMES TO ALCOHOL MARKERS